eliaquimbrandao/terraform-azure/storage-sync/README.md

 <img width="1170" alt="image" src="https://github.com/user-attachments/assets/2a5b4654-1f0c-41fb-9534-42613e8194a2">
 <img width="557" alt="image" src="https://github.com/user-attachments/assets/e08dc459-ca1e-4dd2-b9bb-af925d616988">

-### Part 2
+### Part 2: Server Endpoint configuration

-In the second phase, we focus on setting up the server endpoint components for Storage Sync Service by installing the [Azure File Sync Agent](#), registering the server with the Azure Storage Sync Service, collecting the registered Server ID, and updating the `terraform.tfvars` file with the Server ID, ensuring the server is ready for file sync operations and fully integrated into the Azure infrastructure to `terraform apply` the `module-server-endpoint`.
+In the second phase, we focus on setting up the server endpoint components for Storage Sync Service by installing the [Azure File Sync Agent](#part-21-installing-the-azure-file-sync-agent), [registering](#part-22-registering-the-server-and-collecting-the-server-id) the server with the Azure Storage Sync Service, [collecting](#part-22-registering-the-server-and-collecting-the-server-id) the registered Server ID, and updating the `terraform.tfvars` file with the Server ID, ensuring the server is ready for file sync operations and fully integrated into the Azure infrastructure to [apply](#part-23-applying-the-server-endpoint-module) `terraform apply` the `module-server-endpoint`.

 #### Part 2.1: Installing the Azure File Sync Agent